Chin Swee Caves Temple

-The Chin Swee Caves Temple (清水岩庙; Pinyin: Qīngshuǐ Yán Miào) is a Chinese temple in Genting Highlands, Pahang, Malaysia.
+The Chin Swee Caves Temple (清水岩庙; Pinyin: Qīngshuǐ Yán Miào) is a Buddhist temple in Genting Highlands, Pahang, Malaysia.
 It is situated a scenic site in the Genting Highlands, on a 28-acre plot of rocky forested land donated by Genting Group founder, the late Lim Goh Tong.
 Located 1400 meters above sea level, the temple is about 5–10 minutes' drive down from the peak of the mountain.
-Within the temple is a statue of Master Qingshui, a Buddhist monk who has long been worshipped as a Deity in Fujian Province, China for his miraculous abilities to summon rain and subdue evil spirits.
+Within the temple is a statue of Master Qingshui, a Buddhist monk who has long been worshipped as a deity in Fujian Province, China for his miraculous abilities to summon rain and subdue evil spirits.
 The temple attracts many local and foreign devotees from Singapore, Taiwan, Vietnam, China, Thailand and Indonesia.

 History

 Panoramic view from the temple towards Genting Highlands Resort.

 After completing the construction of Genting Highlands Resort in 1975, which at that time consisted only of a hotel with a small casino, Lim Goh Tong began the construction of the temple.
 He gathered a group of friends, many from his own Anxi clan with shared ancestry in the village of Penglai in Fujian Province, China, and established the Chin Swee Temple Society.
 Leading by example, Lim donated a 28-acre plot of land for the temple's construction.
 His companies, Resorts World Bhd and Genting Berhad, contributed RM8.1 million to the building fund.
 The late Lim was elected as the Chairman of the society while his son, Lim Kok Thay was appointed as its Deputy Chairman.

 The temple, which was officially opened on 29 March 1994 by Ling Liong Sik (then the Malaysian Minister of Transport), overlooks lush green slopes of virgin forest with a view of the winding road ascending to Genting Highlands.
 Construction of the temple was challenging due to the steep and rocky terrain, which rendered modern machinery unusable for essential tasks such as piling.
 Lim Goh Tong, serving as planner, architect, designer, contractor, and supervisor, opted for manual labour to excavate the foundation.
 His team dug holes 80 to 100 feet deep on the difficult hillside.
 Despite the labour-intensive and time-consuming nature of the project, the temple was completed in 18 years.
 Remarkably, no casualties or work-related accidents were reported throughout the construction period.